 The Contractor has the right to Subcontract to provide services specified under this Contract, subject to Division approval.
 The Contractor maintains ultimate responsibility for adhering to and otherwise fully complying with all terms and conditions of its Contract with the Division.
 Any Subcontract into which the Contractor enters with respect to performance under the Contract shall in no way relieve the Contractor of the legal responsibility to carry out the terms of this Contract.
 The Division will consider the Contractor to be the sole point of contact regarding contractual matters, including payment of any and all charges resulting from the Contract.
 Nothing contained in the Subcontract shall be construed as creating any contractual responsibility between the Subcontractor(s) and the Division.
-The Contractor is solely responsible for fulfillment of the Contract terms with the Division and for the performance of any Subcontractor under such Subcontract approved by the Division.
+The Contractor is solely responsible for fulfillment of the Contract approved by the Division.
 The Division will make Contract payments only to the Contractor.